MISP/misp-book/faq/README.md

 ### How can I import data directly from PDF reports?

+/!\ This section needs review, verification and eventual amendments to make sure it works.

 You can use a generic script called IOC parser (https://github.com/armbues/ioc_parser) or use a script published by Palo Alto to convert IOC parser output to a MISP event (https://github.com/PaloAltoNetworks-BD/report_to_misp/).
 You have also the option to select all the text and paste it in the free-text import form.

 Another option is the new [OCR import module](https://github.com/MISP/misp-modules) that can be used via the import modules.
 You will need to install the OCR software tesseract.

 ### I am having trouble updating beyond version 2.4.50 (stuck loading any page beyond the login), what can I do?

+/!\ This applies to an earlier version of MISP, do not randomly try this fix on valuable data.
+By all means try it on a test-machine and report back if your problem was solved by this.

-This is most likely due to the fact that MISP did not clean up expired sessions prior to version 2.4.51 automatically and relied on a site admin occasionally cleaning it up using the button found on the diagnostics page.
+This is most likely due to the fact that MISP did not clean up expired sessions prior to version 2.4.51 automatically and relied on a site-admin occasionally cleaning it up using the button found on the diagnostics page.
 Once you upgrade to 2.4.51, MISP will try to cull the table with each page load by a site-admin, which in some cases if the table has grown to extreme sizes it will get stuck on.
 To resolve the issue, log into mysql:

 `mysql -u [misp-db-user-name] -p [misp-db-name];`